replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-online.md

 ### Resolve strict preflight checks

-Strict preflight checks block application deployment when the cluster resources are not met with application requirements.

-If any strict preflight checks fail, application installation cannot continue.
-To continue the application installation, you must resolve the errors from the failed strict preflight checks in your environment.
-Then, rerun the preflight checks.

-If strict preflight checks are present, the Deployment button is disabled while the preflight checks are running.
-The Deployment button is enabled after the preflight checks pass.
+Strict preflight checks can block application deployment when vendor specified application requirements are not met.
+These preflight checks must not `fail` and will block deployment until they are resolved.
+When `strict` preflight checks exist, the Deployment button will only be available once the preflights have ran and there are no failures for the `strict` checks.

-During minimal role-based access control (RBAC) installations, you can use the CLI to run preflight checks and upload the results.
-The admin console recognizes if the preflight checks have failed due to RBAC issues and displays a dialog with the CLI command that you can use to run the preflight checks and upload the results.
+When installing with  minimal role-based access control (RBAC), app manager recognizes if the preflight checks have failed due to insufficient cluster privilege.
+When this occurs, a CLI command will be provided for you to manually run the preflight checks in the cluster.
+The returned results will be uploaded to app manager.

-For automatic application installations, the results of the preflight are evaluated before deploying the application.
+For automatic application deployments, the results of the preflight are evaluated before deploying the application.
+If a `strict` preflight check fails, then the automatic deployment will not deploy.
+You must resolve this failure and manually deploy the version.

 ### Specify proxies